AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/people/managing-contacts/creating-and-deleting-contacts.md

 ## Deleting Contacts {#deleting-contacts}

-1. In the People page, check the box of the contact you’d like to delete.
+1. In the [!UICONTROL People] page, check the box of the contact you’d like to delete.

    ![](assets/three-2.png)